HusainBeepBop/media-sorter/README.md

     ├── bin/
 ```
 # 👨‍💻 Author
-Made by Husain – feel free to ⭐ star or fork the repo!
+Made by Husain and AI – feel free to ⭐ star or fork the repo!

 📃 License
 This project is licensed under the MIT License.